-A little self-criticism is a normal shared human mental pattern, and can even be healthy for the most part.
+A little self-criticism, or negative self talk, is a normal shared human mental pattern, and can even be healthy for the most part.

 But, we can also just as easily open the door to that overly vocal “Negative Nelly” voice in our head.